CocoaPods/feeds.cocoapods.org/README.md

+# feeds.cocoapods.org - RSS and Twitter updates for new pods

 This application creates an RSS feed containing the last 30 pods added to [CocoaPods/specs](https://github.com/CocoaPods/specs) and during each update it tweets about the new pods.

 ## Application